John Caulfield (Irish footballer): Gaelic football

 In 1990, he was a member of the Cork team that won the Munster and All-Ireland Junior Football Championships.
-In the All-Ireland final on September 9 at Páirc Uí Chaoimh he scored 1–3 as Cork defeated Warwickshire 3–16 to 0–8.
+In the All-Ireland final on 9 September at Páirc Uí Chaoimh he scored 1–3 as Cork defeated Warwickshire 3–16 to 0–8.
 He continued to play for St Mary's until 2007 and was subsequently part of the coaching staff that guided the club to the 2009 West Cork Junior A Football Championship.

-Coach/Manager
+Coaching career

 Early years

 While still playing for Cork City, Caulfield began attending FAI coaching courses and was tutored by, among others, Brian Kerr.
-He also began coaching schoolboy teams at Riverside Athletic, the Ballineen and Enniskean-based team that played in the West Cork League.
+He also began coaching schoolboy teams at Riverside Athletic, the Ballineen-based team that played in the West Cork League.
 He also coached the West Cork Schoolboys League representative team that played in the Kennedy Cup at inter-league level.